 The criteria to qualify for Medicaid vary by state, since some of the funds that support the Medicaid program come from the state level, but in general for those under age 65, it is based on a formula that includes a person’s modified adjusted gross income (MAGI).

-For people age 65 and over, Medicaid eligibility is determined in part by the rules for Supplemental Security Income (SSI), which is funded by general tax dollars, not the Social Security taxes withheld from a paycheck, as well as other assets.
-In the simplest terms, once most of your assets are depleted, Medicaid will kick in to pay for your long-term care services (such as care in a nursing home).
+For people age 65 and over, Medicaid eligibility is determined in part by the person’s assets as well as the rules for Supplemental Security Income (SSI), which is funded by general tax dollars, not from the Social Security taxes withheld from a person’s paycheck.
+In the simplest terms, once most of your assets are depleted, Medicaid will kick in to pay for your long-term care services (such as care in your home or in an assisted living community or nursing home).

 But there’s a caveat that is crucial to understand.
-Under federal laws for Medicaid, if you give away certain assets within a five-year “lookback” period before you apply for Medicaid, you may be hit with what’s called a “transfer penalty,” which renders you ineligible for Medicaid benefits for a designated period of time.
-While federal tax laws for 2018 allow an individual to gift up to $15,000 a year to another person without having to pay a gift tax, even small gifts/transfers can impact your Medicaid eligibility.
+Under federal laws for Medicaid, if you give away certain assets within a five-year “lookback period” before you apply for Medicaid, you may be hit with what’s called a “transfer penalty,” which renders you ineligible for Medicaid benefits for a designated period of time.
+While federal tax laws for 2025 allow an individual to gift up to $19,000 (or $39,000 for a couple) a year to another person without having to pay a gift tax, even small gifts/transfers can impact your Medicaid eligibility when it comes to the lookback period.

-And it’s important to know that Medicaid treats pretty much all gifts/transfers equally in determining your eligibility, regardless of whether the gift was to a not-for-profit charity or to a loved one for the holidays, a birthday, a wedding, a graduation, etc.
+Also, it’s important to know that Medicaid treats pretty much all gifts/transfers equally in determining your eligibility, regardless of whether the gift was to a charity or to a loved one for the holidays, a birthday, a wedding, a graduation, etc.

 >> Related: 4 Ways to Pay for Long-Term Care Services